Murder of Sagar Sarowar and Meherun Runi: Crime

 According to official Dhaka police records, there were 23 reported murders in February 2012, including the Sagar-Runi murder case, but media reports revealed that more murders were not reported or recorded.

 Politics

 Bangladesh's politicians quickly became involved in the high-profile double murder case.
-Initial statements to the media were given by President Zillur Rahman, Prime Minister Sheikh Hasina Wajed of the Awami League party and BNP Chairperson Khaleda Zia.
+Initial statements to the media were given by President Zillur Rahman, Prime Minister Sheikh Hasina Wajed of the Awami League party, and BNP Chairperson Khaleda Zia.
 Shortly after the murder, Home Minister Sahara Khatun delivered a statement that police would apprehend the perpetrator or perpetrators within 48 hours.
-A case was filed 36 hours after the discovery of the murder, and the document did not list any suspected name.
+A case was filed 36 hours after the discovery of the murder, and the document did not list any suspected names.
 Khatun issued another statement closer to the deadline that suggested imminent progress.
 She delivered a further promise in April after journalists announced a nationwide action.

 The crime scene was visited by a number of high-profile Bangladeshis active in politics: